Day 1 - Keynote Speaker

 Challenges and Opportunities in a Changing World

 Simon Bell is a forester and landscape architect, having taken his bachelor's degree in Forestry at the University of Whales, his M.Phil in Landscape Architecture at the University of Edinburgh and his PhD in Landscape Architecture at the Estonian University of Life Sciences.
-He is currently a professor and the head of the landscape architecture department at the Estonian University of Life Sciences.
-He is also the Associate director of OPENspace Research Centre at the Edinburgh College of Art, University of Edinburgh, which primarily researches the full benefits of having access to outdoor environments.
+He is currently a professor and the Chair Professor of Landscape Architecture at the Estonian University of Life Sciences.
+He is also the Associate Director of OPENspace Research Centre at the Edinburgh College of Art, University of Edinburgh, which primarily researches the full benefits of having access to outdoor environments.

 He is a member of the Institute of Chartered Foresters in UK, a Chartered Member of the Landscape Institute in UK and a member of the Estonian Union of Landscape Architects.
 He was awarded the Travelling Fellowship by the Japan Society for the Promotion of Science to Japan.
 Simon Bell also engages in numerous international activities; he was president of the European Council of Landscape Architecture Schools from 2012 to 2015 and 2015 to 2018.
 He was also Chair of the Cost Action E33 Forest and Recreation and Nature Tourism from 2004 to 2008.